Dubz/unifi-utils/README.md

 ## Additional Notes
 * Support for SSH keys to connect to the CloudKey will depend on if the keys get wiped during a firmware update.
 If this is the case, password authentication will be used instead, and remove all dependencies on the CloudKey.
+* This can be run on demand at any time, or by cron job (recommended).
+You will need to run this after firmware updates to reinstall the SSL certificate, or let the cron get to it when the time comes.